36 Leverage Trading Tips to Protect Your Capital

 If you don’t have a written down plan that you can follow daily then you are in for some big trouble.
 Trading is a performance activity where you need to be in good shape and prepared.
 You can’t come to the markets without a plan.
 The market will eat you up if don’t know how to react in certain situations.

 A plan tells you what to do and you need to prepare your plan in advance.
 Once you have a strict plan for where to enter, how to manage the trade, and where to exit, only then are you allowed to trade with real money.
-Most beginner traders fail to create a plan and then they get caught in panic due to an unexpected market event and they lose money.
+Most retail traders fail to create a plan and then get caught in panic when something unexpected happens, which is when large, avoidable losses often occur.
 Be prepared!

 Save some margin capital for the winners

 Margin is your number one tool when it comes to trading with leverage and the more margin you save for your winners the more money you stand to gain.
 You should be very quick with cutting your losses and be very generous with your winners.
-The sooner you understand how a winner behaves the sooner you will start to make the big bucks.
+The sooner you understand how a real winner behaves, the sooner you can structure your risk so that a few strong trades pay for a lot of small, controlled losses.

 No matter if you are a swing trader or a day trader, there are going to be a lot of losers and a lot of winners and if you can focus your attention and margin capital on your winners you are going to make a lot of money.
 You should fear losing more than you fear death and you should love winners more than you love life.